lowerbarriers/finished-starter/_posts/2008-01-28-only-upgrade.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Only Upgrade?
-tags: - Google
+tags: [Google]
-layout: post
 ---

 [Google Reader](http://www.google.com/reader/) has a new favicon!